Data Engineering

 REST_AUTHENTICATION = ('TYPE' = 'BEARER', 'BEARER_TOKEN' = 'your_api_key');

-CREATE ICEBERG TABLE signals_whystock_score
+CREATE ICEBERG TABLE signals

 CATALOG = 'vectorfin_catalog'

-CATALOG_TABLE_NAME = 'whystock_score';
+CATALOG_TABLE_NAME = 'signals';

 Code Example